hande-qmc/hande/documentation/manual/tutorials/shoulder.rst

 Modifying the algorithm (e.g. with multispawn_threshold) or changing the timestep will cause the equilibrium curve to shift position, and therefore affect the position of the shoulder.

-.. [#] The graphs were plotted with matplotlib, http://matplotlib.org/.
-Parts of the matplotlib source code
-	were taken from its tutorials.